NaF1sh/Virtual-vending-machine--DS-course-project/README.md

-🥤 Vending Machine Management System (C Language)
+🥤 Vending Machine Management System in C
-A console-based vending machine simulation developed in C for our Data Structures coursework (Semester 3), submitted around June–July 2024.
-The project demonstrates how arrays can be effectively used to manage inventory, transactions, and payment systems in a real-world scenario.
+A console-based vending machine simulation developed in C for our 3rd-semester Data Structures coursework.
+This project showcases the practical application of arrays for managing inventory, transactions, and a simple payment system.

+Submitted: June–July 2024

+🔧 Key Features
+The system is divided into two main operational modes: Owner and Customer.

+🛠️ Owner Operations
+Add New Items: Introduce new drinks to the vending machine's inventory, limited by a MAX_ITEMS constant.

+Restock Inventory: Easily replenish the stock of any drink item.

+View Inventory: Display a complete list of all items, their prices, and current stock levels.

+Track Earnings: Monitor the total revenue generated from all sales.

+🎯 Customer Operations
+Browse Products: View a clean, up-to-date menu of available drinks with their prices.

+Purchase Drinks: Select one or more items to purchase in a single transaction.

+Handle Payments: The system accepts payment and accurately calculates and returns the correct change.

+Simulated Change: Provides a breakdown of the change returned in simulated coin denominations.

+💡 Technical Details
+This project was built from the ground up to demonstrate core programming principles.

+Language: C

+Core Concepts Applied:

+Data Structures: Logic is built entirely on arrays for data management.

+Modular Design: Organized with distinct functions for each operation (e.g., displayMenu(), purchaseItem(), restock()).

+Control Flow: Utilizes loops and conditionals for menu navigation and decision-making.

+Input Validation: Ensures the program can handle invalid user inputs gracefully.

+👥 Project Contributors
-👥 Team Members
+Team Members
-Syed Nafish Shakir (me)
+Syed Nafish Shakir

 Tanmoy Sarker

 James Cyrus Gomes

 👩‍🏫 Faculty Advisor
-Humayara Binte Rashid Lecturer, Dept. of CSE, NDUB (Notre Dame University Bangladesh)
+Humayara Binte Rashid

+Lecturer, Dept. of CSE, Notre Dame University Bangladesh (NDUB)
-🔧 Key Features
-🛠 Owner Operations

-Add new drink items (limited by MAX_ITEMS)

-Restock items with maximum stock restrictions

-View current stock and price list

-🎯 Customer Operations

-Browse available drinks with prices and stock

-Select and purchase drinks

-Payment handling with proper change calculation

-Simulated coin breakdown for returned change

-💡 Project Highlights
-Clean modular structure using functions for operations

-Core logic built entirely on arrays for data handling

-Intuitive menu system with input validation

-Tracks and displays total earnings from sales

-📌 Technologies Used
-Language: C

-Concepts Applied: Arrays, Functions, Loops, Conditionals, Constants, Input Validation